IARCbioinfo/mutspec/docs/mutspec_annot.md

 Only classic chromosomes are considered for the annotation, all other chromosomes are excluded from MutSpec-Annot output.
 For example for human genome only chr1 to chrY are annotated.

+For MuTect and MuTect2 output files, only confident calls are considered as other calls are very likely to be dubious calls or artefacts.
+Variants containing the string REJECT in the judgement column or not passing MuTect2 filters are not annotated and excluded from MutSpect-Annot output.

 The minimum annotations retrieved are: